 Green bananas tend to have more calories than other diabetes-friendly foods.
 One medium-sized raw banana has roughly 90 calories.
 While it is still less than the calorie count of a yellow banana (roughly 105-100), it may still impact your daily caloric intake and weight management plans.

 Although raw bananas have lower carbs than ripe ones, they can still affect your blood sugar levels.
 Diabetes persons can eat raw bananas in moderation to ensure better management of their blood glucose.
 It is advisable to keep track of the number and size of bananas consumed each day to stay within your dietary restrictions.

 So, can diabetes persons eat raw bananas?
 Yes!
-Raw bananas are highly beneficial for people with diabetes as they contain many important vitamins and fibres.
+Raw bananas are good and highly beneficial for people with diabetes as they contain many important vitamins and fibres.
 These fibres not only help to control the levels of blood sugar but also promote digestive health.
 Raw bananas help regulate weight by making you feel full for longer.
 In addition, these fruits have lower amounts of starch and sugar than yellow bananas, making them safe to eat.

 That said, the fruit can impact your blood sugar levels as it has higher calories and carbs than other diabetes-friendly foods.
 Thus, people with diabetes should eat raw bananas in moderation.

 The best way to include green bananas in your diet is in the boiled form.
 Green bananas contain resistant starch that helps slow down the process of releasing sugar in your bloodstream, effectively managing your blood glucose levels.
 It also helps in increasing insulin sensitivity of the body and reducing inflammation.
 They have a low glycemic index of about 30 to 50.
 Vitamin B6 found in green bananas is great for managing blood sugar levels.